 With no other physical evidence, the case went cold, along with Patricia’s relationship with Thomas.
 Three years later, the case was reopened when an ex-felon named Arthur Hall opened his mouth regarding the killing of David.
 He became the government’s chief witness.
 Based on his testimony, the police arrested all the other suspects — David’s nephews, Thomas and his brother, Jeffrey DeBlase, his wife, Patricia, and another burglar named Terry Lee Maute.

-Where Are Jeffrey DeBlase and Thomas DeBlase Today?
+Jeffrey DeBlase and Thomas DeBlase Are in Jail Today

 The prosecution alleged the motive behind the murder was to get their hands on David’s hefty life insurance amounting to $523,000 and allow Patricia and Thomas to carry on their endeavors.
 Jeffrey DeBlase was convicted in 1985 of first-degree murder and sentenced to life in prison.
 His brother, Thomas, met the same fate on February 2, 1996, with his ex-lover, Patricia, asked to take the stand against him.
 Patricia was arrested on July 28, 1993, more than 11 years after David’s murder, but was acquitted of all murder charges in February 1994.